Luxury Southeast Asia tour to Vietnam, Cambodia, Laos, Thailand & Myanmar.

 Free morning to relax.
 Fly to Mandalay in late afternoon.

-After hotel check-in we drive to the top of Mandalay Hill for a panoramic view of the historical city in glorious sunset.
+After hotel check-in we drive to the top of Mandalay Hill for a panoramic view of the city in sunset.

 Day 30/Fri: Mandalay – Pyin Oo Lwin – Mandalay (B/L)